dshayden/npp/README.md

     sh example.sh

 This will run initialization and inference on the se2_randomwalk3 dataset.
-Results for the final sample will be placed in the directory example_inference/visualization
+Results for the final sample, visualized as PNG files, will be placed in the directory example_inference/visualization.
+Samples are placed in the directory example_inference/samples, and can be loaded for analyis using npp.SED.loadSample.
+See script/drawSample.py for code on how to do this.

 Coming Soon
 --------